SkoolNotes/Taproot/2021BIO201/KBhBIO101Mutations.md

 To figure out how mutations work, you first need to know how DNA looks like, so here goes a...

 ***
-_**Special Programing!** How does DNA work?_
+_**Special Programming!** How does DNA work?_

 There are two rought typos of codons on DNA, namely:

 - **Pyrimides** - cytosine + thymine.
 Single ring.

-These are usually paired up with
+Which are usually paired with...

-Purines -  adenine + guanine.
+- **Purines** -  adenine + guanine.
 Double ring.

 So if a mutation replaces adenine and guanine, it would has less of an effect because a double ring is still matched with a single ring.
-But if an adenine is replaced by thymine, we could have a bigger isuue because double-double ring is much longer than a traditional single/double match.
+But if an adenine is replaced by thymine, we could have a bigger issue because double-double ring is much longer than a traditional single/double match.

-Thank you for coming to assembly.
+Thank you for coming to this assembly.
 You could leave now.
 ***

 Lot's of things cause mutations!